Michael Massey Preview, Player Props: Royals vs. Red Sox

-Michael Massey -- with a slugging percentage of .231 in his past 10 games (including no home runs) -- will be in action for the Kansas City Royals against the Boston Red Sox, with Tanner Houck on the mound, on September 2 at 7:10 PM ET.
+Michael Massey -- with a slugging percentage of .300 in his past 10 games (including zero home runs) -- will be in action for the Kansas City Royals against the Boston Red Sox, with Chris Sale on the hill, on September 3 at 2:10 PM ET.

 Michael Massey Game Info & Props vs. the Red Sox